-(variety of methods) and characterize feeding areas quantitatively (e.g. with CRITTERCAM, video technology) [1, R]
+1.1 Define diet by age, sex, location, season (variety of methods) and characterize feeding areas quantitatively (e.g. with CRITTERCAM, video technology) [1, R]

 Declines in the monk seal beach count abundance index (especially at FFS), and cessation of previously steady increases at some sites (PHR, Midway, Kure) may indicate food limitation, particularly as these changes in abundance are often preceded by or are concurrent with reduced juvenile survival.
-To assess the causes of this reduced juvenile survival, data are needed on the details of their foraging behavior [1.2, 1.5].
+To assess the causes of this reduced juvenile survival and to have an independent measure of monk seal prey abundance, data are needed on the details of their foraging behavior [1.2, 1.5].

 1.2.
-Assess and monitor prey abundance [1, R]; study prey selection [1, R]
+Assess and monitor prey abundance; study prey selection; research must continue in order to have an independent measure of monk seal prey abundance [1, R]

 In at least two populations (FFS, Lisianski), relatively low age-specific reproductive rates (including delayed maturity) have also been observed.
-These observations need to be further studied relative to prey abundance [1.3] through continued research using fatty acid analyses and continued collection and analysis of spew and scat samples [1.1.1.].
+These observations need to be further studied relative to prey abundance [1.3] through continued research using fatty acid analyses and continued collection and analysis of spew and scat samples.